Linlccc/AutoLaunch/README.md

 # AutoLaunch

-[AutoLaunch](https://github.com/Linlccc/AutoLaunch) is a cross-platform (Windows, Linux, and macOS) .NET solution that provides automatic launch of any application or executable at login.
+[AutoLaunch](https://github.com/Linlccc/AutoLaunch) provides a cross-platform(Windows, Linux, and macOS) feature for automatically launching applications or executable files at login, suitable for .NET.